 Glendale Elementary School

-- Glendale Elementary School's student population of 547 students has grown by 12% over five school years.
+Glendale Elementary School's student population of 564 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|